CIRSS/yw-web-app/README.md

 	There is NO WARRANTY, to the extent permitted by law.
 	```

-2. Clone this Git repo and `cd` to the top-level directory of the clone:
+2. Clone this repo and `cd` to its top-level directory:

 	```
 	$ git clone https://github.com/tmcphillips/yw-web-app.git